 Once the national application window closes, each force will begin their sifting processes.
-This will vary from force to force to take into account their own local needs, so you should liaise with your point of contact in force to understand more about this process.
+This will vary from force to force to take into account their own local needs, so you should liaise with your point of contact in-force to understand more about this process.

-How do I determine whether I am successful?
+When will I know whether I am successful?

 Forces should communicate with you as to how you are progressing and any further stages of the sifting process.
-They will also confirm whether they are supporting you to attend the

-National Assessment Centre.
+They will also confirm whether they are supporting you to attend the National Assessment Centre.

-Note: Gaining a place on the Direct Entry Programme:
+Gaining a place on the Direct Entry programme

-In order to be successful and gain a place on the Programme, you must be 'recommended'

-at the National Assessment Centre and be selected by your force into a vacancy.
+In order to be successful and gain a place on the programme, you must be 'recommended' at the National Assessment Centre and be selected by your force into a vacancy.